pegahtak/pegahtak/README.md

 ## Hi there 👋
+I am interested in computational genomics!
-- 🌱 I’m currently learning single cell perturbation models
+- 🌱 I’m currently learning single cell perturbation models.
+- 💬 Ask me about cell free DNA fragmentomics!
-- 👯 I’m looking to collaborate on multi omics integration
+- 👯 I’m looking to collaborate on multi omics integration.
 - 🤔 I’m looking for help with causal ML and reinforcement learning on gene regualtory networks
-- 💬 Ask me about cell free DNA fragmentomics!

 - 📫 How to reach me: pegah.taklifi@gmail.com or linkedIn https://www.linkedin.com/in/pegah-taklifi-75697b88/

 <!--